 If you’re thinking of expanding the contract work you undertake into a larger business, taking on your first employee is a big move.
 Becoming an employer for the first time will inevitably mean dealing with some red tape, but the process should be trouble-free if you follow these ten steps.

-This guide has been written by citrusHR, which provides a service designed to remove the hassle of employing people – see footer for details.
+This guide was initially written by citrusHR, which provides a service designed to simplify the process of employing people – see footer for details.
+It was updated in October 2025 by the ITContracting team.

 1. Check the employee’s identity

-You must verify your recruit’s identity to ensure they have the right to work in the UK.
+You must verify your new staff member’s identity to make sure they have the legal right to work in the UK.

 3. Employer’s insurance